dinuscxj/RecyclerRefreshLayout/README.md

  </app.dinus.com.refresh.RecyclerRefreshLayout>
  ```

- Set the OnRefreshListener in Java
+ Set the `OnRefreshListener` in java
  ```java
  mRecyclerRefreshLayout.setOnRefreshListener(OnRefreshListener);
  ```

 ## Customize
- You can add a Refresh View (need to implements IRefreshStatus) to RecyclerRefreshLayout to implement any UI effect you want.
+ You can add a refresh view (need to implements `IRefreshStatus`) to `RecyclerRefreshLayout` to implement any UI effect you want.
  ```java
  public interface IRefreshStatus {
    /**